 2. A non-refundable application fee ($60 for domestic and international applicants)

-7. Each competitive applicant will be invited for an admission interview.
-Successful applicants must have completed the first semester of medical school with not less than a 3.0 grade point average or, if utilizing Option C, must have a cumulative undergraduate GPA of a 3.0.
+NOTE: Successful applicants who are current KUMC medical students must have completed the first semester of medical school with not less than a 3.0 grade point average.
+Applicants applying to medical school must have a cumulative undergraduate GPA of a 3.0.
 Students on a "reduced load" School of Medicine curriculum will be ineligible to apply to the joint MD/MHSA Program.
 The Department of Health Policy and Management reserves the right to limit the number of students admitted to the MD/MHSA program per year.

 Student Support Manager